mecid/mecid.github.io/_posts/2019-12-25-building-pager-view-in-swiftui.md

 }
 ```

 Whenever drag gesture ends, we need to calculate how big was the translation and if it is enough to move to the next or previous pages.
 We can estimate it straightforwardly by using geometry and some math functions like min, max, and rounding.
-Let's finally see how we can use our PagerView.
+Let's finally see how we can use our *PagerView*.

 ```swift
 struct ContentView: View {